vijjusri14/packt-notifier/README.md

 ![PacktNotifier](PacktNotifier.png)

-This is a chromium extention written in React with typescript.
+This is a chromium extension written in React with typescript.
 This extension will shows today's free book of the day details.

 Download from [Microsoft Edge webstore](https://microsoftedge.microsoft.com/addons/detail/packtpub-free-learning/onghondkmjkknebcapdhfnegaelpdcll)